Atlanta-based Delta isn't taking sides in 'uncomfortable' Georgia abortion debate

 While Ivey’s controversial law is expected to be blocked in the courts, the governor said last month that she doesn’t expect any backlash to business or tourism.
 Alabama businesses have largely remained quiet on the issue, though it hasn’t been without controversy.

-Hugh Culverhouse Jr., a real estate investor and lawyer who grew up in Alabama, said in an op-ed last week that the University of Alabama returned his $26.5 million gift after he called on students to boycott over the ban.
+Hugh Culverhouse Jr., a real estate investor and lawyer who grew up in Alabama, said in an op-ed last week that the University of Alabama returned his $26.5 million gift after he called on prospective students to boycott the school over the ban.

 The university claimed Culverhouse sent emails trying to influence decisions at the school, which he denied.